Long Lost Friends

-Although a very tough call if you really want it, quite often we can and do find them.
+Finding Lost Friends Although a very tough call, if you really want it – we can, and do, find them.

 Why’s and reasons behind it.

-The age gap is further widened when younger people often commenting that older people are “very much -1980’s!”
+The age gap is further widened when younger people often say: that older people are:- “Very much -1980’s!”
 Of course to know the 1980s you have to have lived through it.

 Our older generation often find themselves disinterested in todays shallow, and narrow mindenness around them.
 This prompts them more, into going into the reminisce phase.
 Musing on where they were, and what they were doing 40 years ago.
-In particular thinking back to those really good friends lost along the way.
+In particular thinking back to those really good friends, lost along the way.

 Reflecting on lost friends

-What happened to those very precious lost old friends?
-That special one (strongly etched in the memory bank) but lost in the passage of time.
+What happened to those very precious long lost old friends?
+That extra special one (strongly etched in the memory bank) but lost in the passage of time.

 Tracing lost friends

-Their value and importance seems to increase although tinged with a sadness that they are probably lost forever the passage time.
-These memories can be quite haunting and simply refuses to go away.
+Their value and importance seems to increase, although tinged with a sadness that they are probably lost forever through the passages of time.
+These memories can be quite haunting, and simply refuses to go away.

 Most people treat these memories as-just that….”fond memories.
-Naturally just put it to one side get on with their daily lives.
-With only the occasional fleeting thoughts towards a memory rewind.
+Naturally just putting it to one side,and getting on with their daily lives.
+With only the occasional fleeting thoughts towards, a memory rewind.
 Blissfully wandering back into their past again.

-Some people Just Think about the idea, while others, actually do it.
+Some just think about the idea, while others actually do it.

-For some reminiscing is simply just not enough.
-There exists a powerful need to revisit that once special person, and perhaps the place where you first met.
+For them reminiscing is simply just not enough.
+There exists a powerful need to revisit that once very special person, and the places where you first met.

-Most people assure us and we believe them, that no matter how much someone has physically changed its more about the person within.
+People assure us and we believe them, no matter how much someone has physically changed, its more about the person within.
 They say they dont care how they look, its more about the person inside whom they want to reconnect with.

 We know that with age comes thinning hair, spreading midriffs, eye bags, double chins etc. However at the end of the day its still that same person inside.

-Yes, that person who was once so special and still-isregardless of appearances.
-In their eyes you are still ALSO the same-you.
-The eyes never change (window to the soul) that much, even though everything else does.
+Irrespective ands regardless of appearances.
+In their eyes you are still the same-you.
+The eyes never change (window to the soul) even though everything else possibly has.

-We are told by psychologist that each occasion people revisit their distant past, new memory elements spting to life.
+We are told by psychologists, each occasion people revisit their distant past new memory elements spting to life.

-Often returning to the same location seems to trigger the memory.
-For example, if in 1962 you had a wonderful day out together at Clacton On Sea, then revisit it again together.
+Often returning to the same location, seems to trigger the memory.
+For example, if in 1962 you had a wonderful day out together in Clacton On Sea, then revisit it again together.
 You may well be able to add many other hitherto forgotten element.
 Events surrounding the whole era long gone.

 What happens when I actually find my lost friend?

-When Finding lost friends be curious but not over-pushy.
-Has life been kind to them?
-Have they been successful happy and affluent?
+When you do Find your lost friend, be curious but not over-pushy.
+Ask things like: Has life been kind to them?
+Have they been successful, healthy, happy, and affluent?
 Or has fate dished out a bad hand.
-What about health and that of their family.
+What about health of their family.
 Any grand kids, political persuasions etc. etc. Did you ever think about me as well sometimes?

 What about Finding an old flame.

-We have learned that generally the motives are quite harmless (no marriage breakers).
+We have learned generally, motives are quite harmless, (no marriage breakers).
 The most significant and often quoted reasons are:- huge regrets and to apologise.
-“Sorry”, is used so often where one side feel they let the other party down.’
+“Sorry”, is used so often when one side feels they let the other party down.’

-A desire to correct the wrong they may have inflicted on them.
-To offer help and support in any way they can, and this time to promise never to abandon them again.
-The most important action for many is to have the opportunity to give them a big hug.
+A desire to correct “the wrong” that they may have inflicted on them.
+To offer help and support in any way they can.
+Even more important, this time around promising never to abandon them again.
+The chance to have the opportunity to just give them a big hug.
 The word” young and silly”- springs to mind.

-Seeking to reconnect an old flame at this late stage in their lives.
+Advice, when seeking to reconnect with an old flame at this late stage in life.

-Generally most seek no more than to just forge a link of some sort, Actually whatever the other party is comfortable with.
+Most seek no more than to just forge a link of some sort.
+Actually whatever the other party is comfortable with.